aischlena/mlinvitrotox-tutorial/README.md

 ```

 Install the mlinvitrotox package

-# TODO when on pypi, add to environment.yml
+TODO This step can be skipped, when mlinvitrotox is on pypi (it needs to be added to environment.yml)
 ```
 pip install -i https://test.pypi.org/simple/ mlinvitrotox
 ```